 - Enneagram Levels of Development

 - Get Your Free Character Template

-A story’s heartbeat emanates from characters, their evolving lives capture readers’ attention and shape the story’s trajectory:
+A story’s heartbeat emanates from characters.
+Above all, their evolving lives capture readers’ attention and shape the story’s trajectory.
+For example:

 - Roles contribute to the storyline.

 - Protagonist’s resistance to change hinders problem solving.

 - Unsolved problems create conflict and build tension.

 - Individual and group connections affect story direction.